biglovisa/GDI-react/contents/concepts/components.md

 </html>
 ```

 In the `<head>`, add the necessary React cdns.
 We also need to require [Babel](https://babeljs.io/), a JavaScript compiler.
-Some of the JSX is not recognized by browsers and needs to be "translated" to an older version of JavaScript.
+Some of the JSX is not recognized by browsers and needs to be "translated" to a previous version of JavaScript.
+Node 7 was recently announced and ES6 language features are 98% supported!

 ```html
 <head>